Men's Fertility Health

 Lifestyle Factors

-◻️ Smoking, alcohol, illicit drugs or steroid use
+◻️ Smoking, alcohol, illicit drugs or anabolic steroid use

 Exposures